ublue-os/bazzite/README.md

 - Full support for [Winesync/Fastsync/NTsync](https://github.com/Frogging-Family/wine-tkg-git/issues/936).
 - [Distrobox](https://github.com/89luca89/distrobox) preinstalled with automatic updates for created containers.
 - [Ptyxis Terminal](https://gitlab.gnome.org/chergert/ptyxis) used as the default in all images.
 This terminal is specifically designed for the container workflow you'll use in Bazzite.
 If you wish to return to stock, run `ujust restore-original-terminal`
-- Automated `duperemove` and `rmlint` services for reducing the disk space used by wine prefix contents.
+- Automated `duperemove` service for reducing the disk space used by wine prefix contents.
 - Support for HDMI CEC via [libCEC](https://libcec.pulse-eight.com/).
 - [System76-Scheduler](https://github.com/pop-os/system76-scheduler) preinstalled, providing automatic process priority tweaks to your focused application and keeping CPU time for background processes to a minimum.
 - Customized System76-Scheduler config with additional rules.